|

 Who We Fund

 OCEAN supports a wide range of projects that work to protect the marine environment and reduce poverty.
-Projects can be based in any ODA-eligible country and proposals from in-country organisations that work directly with coastal communities are particularly encouraged.
+Proposals from in-country organisations that work directly with coastal communities are particularly encouraged.

-All applications are welcomed – from Civil Society Organisations (CSOs), Non-Governmental Organisations (NGOs), research institutes and others.
+All applications are welcomed – from Civil Society Organisations (CSOs), Non-Governmental Organisations (NGOs), private sector organisations, businesses, and business associations.

-Private sector and local government organisations aren’t eligible to receive funding from OCEAN, but are highly encouraged to partner with local non-profit organisations to support their projects.
+Government agencies and inter-governmental organisations aren’t eligible to receive funding from OCEAN, but are highly encouraged to partner with local non-profit organisations to support their projects.

 available grants